Expat Filings

 Does French corporate tax eliminate US GILTI exposure?

 For income taxed at the French standard rate of 25%, generally yes.
-The GILTI High-Tax Exclusion applies when the effective foreign rate exceeds 18.9% (90% of the 21% US corporate rate).
-Income subject to French IS at 25% typically qualifies for the HTE.
+The High-Tax Exclusion (HTE) under IRC §951A applies when the effective foreign rate on tested income exceeds 18.9% (90% of the 21% US corporate rate).
+Income subject to French IS at 25% typically qualifies for the HTE, excluding it from the net CFC tested income inclusion.
 However, income taxed at the French reduced rate of 15% (the first €42,500 for qualifying SMEs) falls below the 18.9% threshold and may not qualify for the HTE.

-Can I claim the §250 deduction as an individual US shareholder of a French CFC?
+Can I deduct the §250 deduction as an individual US shareholder of a French CFC?

 What withholding tax does France apply to dividends paid to US shareholders?

-Is the SCI treated the same as a SARL for US tax purposes?
+Is the SCI (Société Civile Immobilière) treated the same as a SARL for US tax purposes?

-No. The SCI (Société Civile Immobilière) is not on the US Treasury per se corporation list and may be classified as a partnership or disregarded entity for US tax purposes, depending on its member structure.
-The SCI carries different US classification and reporting consequences than commercial entities such as the SARL or SAS.
+No. The SCI is not on the US Treasury per se corporation list and may be classified as a partnership or disregarded entity for US tax purposes, depending on its member structure.
+The SCI is commonly used to hold French real property and carries different US classification and reporting consequences than commercial entities such as the SARL or SAS.
+The SCI is addressed separately in the context of French real estate.